rust-lang/rfcs/text/3334-niche.md

   niches that may be better expressed via other means.
 For instance, a lint could detect a newtype whose constructor maintains a range invariant, and suggest adding a niche.
+- **Niches affecting pattern-matching exhaustiveness**: In the future, Rust could support having niches affect pattern-matching exhaustiveness.
+If so, that future version of Rust would need to do so in a backwards-compatible manner, such as by ensuring that the resulting redundant match arms produce at most a suppressible warning lint (at least until an edition boundary).
 - **Range types**: Rust (or libraries built atop Rust) could provide integer types with associated valid ranges, along with operations that expand/contract/propagate those ranges as appropriate.